andrefaria24/aviationapp/README.md

 Info
 -------------------------------

-Currently only retrieving weather information.
 ICAO code is required for querying (ex: KJFK for John F Kennedy International Airport).

 Weather information is retreived in METAR format.